 In light of the recent spread of the novel coronavirus (COVID-19), St. Luke’s has decided to indefinitely suspend all IMSE programs.
 We will be providing information on when we will restart this program via this website as soon as possible.

-St. Luke's International Hospital (hereinafter; Hospital) provides the opportunities to engage in the Medical Elective Program’s enhanced clinical training in Japan for overseas medical students (hereinafter; Students).
+St. Luke's International Hospital (hereinafter; Hospital) provides the opportunities to rotate clinical departments for overseas medical students (hereinafter; Students).
 Please read through the statements below carefully before applying to this program.

 Each applicant should meet the following requirements.

 - Applicants must be candidates for an M.D. /D.O. degree and in good standing in an accredited school.